sonofander/Capstone---NN---Sheet-Music-/README.md

 #### Future Implementation/Features
 * Improve accuracy with more images

-* Difficulty, minor keys, range of keys, time signature, genre
+* Able to classify by difficulty, minor keys, the key range, time signature, and genre

-* Similarity comparison website to recommend next piece of music
+* Similarity comparison website to recommend next piece of music to play